BaoTofu1/baotofu.github.io/README.md

 ### Certification
 - IELTS Academic - Overall 7.0
 ### Work Experiences
-- 12 years of Academic Training
+- More than 12 years of Academic Training
 - Teacher Assistant
 ### Projects
 - 500 coding exercises from university and wecode